Locs are awesome. They are protective and fashionable, and they can be styled in so many ways. However, they can cause pain as well.

 Tight Faux Locs – What Can Cause Stiffness

-If you have noticed that your scalp is inflamed, super tight, then you need to know one thing – your locs are probably not installed well.
+If you have noticed that your scalp is inflamed and super tight, then you need to know one thing – your locs are probably not installed well.
 Always talk to your hairdresser (if you do them in the salon) that you don’t want too tight locs or braids.
 You don’t need to go through the pain for the sake of money.

 Other than causing you pain, tight faux locs can cause alopecia, which easily leads to hair loss.
 You certainly don’t need that.
 It can also cause severe headaches and hairline skin bumps.